Bobby Unser, 87, Indy 500 Champ in Great Racing Family, Dies

-Bobby Unser, a beloved three-time Indianapolis 500 winner and part of the only pair of brothers to win “The Greatest Spectacle in Racing” has died.
+Bobby Unser, who began racing jalopies in New Mexico and went on to become a beloved three-time winner of the Indianapolis 500 and part of the only pair of brothers to capture “The Greatest Spectacle in Racing,” has died.
 He was 87.

 He died Sunday at his home in Albuquerque, New Mexico, of natural causes, Indianapolis Motor Speedway said Monday.

-Unser was one of the greatest racers in the history at the speedway, capturing the race in 1968, 1975 and 1981.
+Unser was a member of one America’s most famed racing families andone of the greatest drivers in the historyof the speedway, capturing the race in 1968, 1975 and 1981.

 “He is part of the Mount Rushmore of Indy,” said Dario Franchitti, another three-time Indy 500 winner.

-“Bobby was a ferocious competitor on the track, and his larger-than-life personality made him one of the most beloved and unique racers we have ever seen,” said Roger Penske, the current speedway owner but the team owner for Unser's winning car at the 1981 Indy 500.
+“Bobby was a ferocious competitor on the track, and his larger-than-life personality made him one of the most beloved and unique racers we have ever seen,” said Penske, the current speedway owner.

 “Beyond his many wins and accomplishments, Bobby was a true racer that raised the performance of everyone around him.
 He was also one of the most colorful characters in motorsports."